jeff0167/Data_And_Things/README.md

 ## To research and understand

 - the different data types
-- how to choose the correct test
+- how to choose the correct test(comparison of groups.ipynb)
 - understand the assumptions of linear regression
 - What is predict proba?
 - Exercises in classification 2, lots of questions about scalar
 - Understand data drift
 - shap, no categorial data?
+- look at lambda
+- look at transform (chapter 10 in book)
 - more
 - research grid_search = GridSearchCV(estimator=rf, param_grid=param_grid, cv=5, scoring='accuracy', verbose=1)